 Anger turned inward is common in those who are having depression.
-However, this act may also worsen the severity of depression.
+However, this act of self compassion may also worsen the severity of depression.
 A study conducted in the UK stated that inwardly turned anger in depression might reflect a critical negative inner voice that makes it hard for you to move past feelings of shame.
-Most often, it also led to feelings of low self-growth.
+Most often, it also led to feelings of low self-growth

 Whenever you listen to your inner critic, it may increase your depression.
 As a result, you will find it hard to do things that will help alleviate your depression (e.g., doing things that you once enjoyed, spending quality time with your friends, or going out being social).

-Moreover, staying angry at yourself only prolongs your feelings of depression, focuses your thoughts on the negative, and makes you feel more sorry for yourself.
+Moreover, staying angry at yourself only prolongs your feelings of depression and anger, focuses your thoughts on the negative, and makes you feel more sorry for yourself.
 And ultimately, you feel powerless and negative over time.

-So, this is how anger turned inward serves to prolong depression and worsen the severity of your symptoms.
+So, this is how anger turned inward serves to prolong depression and worsen the severity of your depressive symptoms too.

 Anger turned outward

-People having depression not only turn their anger inward, but they may also turn it outward and lash out at those around them.
+People having depression not only turn their anger inward, but they may also turn it outward and lash their anger outbursts at those around them.

 During the depression, you’re more likely to be irritable, leading to snapping at other people over trivial events.
 In addition, your depression will amplify your negative emotions at the moment, and making it hard to control them, even though you most likely feel bad about it after the fact.

-And, if you try to control your anger around family and friends, you may find that this can lead to strained relationships and the loss of people in your life.
+And, if you try to control your anger around family and friends, you may find that this overt or suppressed anger can lead to strained relationships and the loss of people in your life.

 Treatment for angry depression